 Washington DC—The Institute for Primary Facts began its weeklong opening of the Donald J. Trump and Jeffrey Epstein Memorial Reading Room on Monday, June 8.
 The display opened to the public on Tuesday, June 9, after an exclusive day for media coverage.
 The display will continue traveling to other cities and towns throughout the U.S. after this week, unless the DC display is extended.

-Visitors queued to observe the display of 3437 volumes containing 3.5 million records but were not permitted to view or read the records because the Department of Justice (DoJ) had not fully redacted the victims names.
+Visitors queued to observe the display of 3437 volumes containing 3.5 million records but were not permitted to view or read the records because the Department of Justice (DoJ) had not fully redacted victim’s personal information and names.
 The embargoed documents were visible on the bookcase shelves but crowd control barriers kept viewers from accessing the volumes.

 The documents that have been released so far are available on the DoJ website for those over 18.
 A DoJ website warning banner advises viewers that the content is disturbing, “Some of the library’s contents include descriptions of sexual assault.
 As such, please be advised that certain portions of this library may not be appropriate for all readers.”

 The site also advises users they can contact the DoJ if they find personally identifiable information or the names of persons that should not be public and gives an email for removal requests.
 However, names of victims already released cannot be undone.
-Their electronic publication will remain somewhere indefinitely.
-It is this issue of lack of due-diligence on the part of the DoJ, as well as the ongoing coverup, denials by top government officials of involvement, the victimization of what is thought to be over 1000 youths, and the gaslighting of the victims of this decade’s long criminal conspiracy, that has led groups like the Institute for Primary Facts to get involved.
+Their electronic publication will remain somewhere on the internet indefinitely.
+It is this issue of a lack of due-diligence on the part of the DoJ, as well as the ongoing coverup, denials by top government officials of their involvement, the victimization of what is thought to be over 1000 youths, and the gaslighting of the victims of a decade’s long criminal conspiracy, that has led groups like the Institute for Primary Facts to get involved.

 The DoJ was required to release redacted files within 30 days under Public Law 119-38 known as the Epstein Files Transparency Act (passed November 19, 2025) but the DoJ was late with the release.
 Many reports of investigation were completely blacked out.
 Names of some victims were released.
 More files are pending release according to the DoJ website, which reads, “This site will be updated if additional documents are identified for release.”